Updating from a Previous or Shareware Version

 The shareware version uses

-DO wwClient.app to load libraries - this file is not shipped with the registered version of the Client tools and you should change your code to directly load the libraries that you want to use individually.
+DO wwClient.app to load libraries - this file is not shipped with the registered version of the Client tools and we recommend you change your code to directly load the libraries that you want to use individually.

 But... it's obviously not a requirement and you can load on demand, or use